ramSeraph/topo_map_processor/README.md

 -   **`get_grid_line_corrections`**: This method serves as a refinement step to improve accuracy.
 While the transformer provides a very close estimate, this function can correct for minor printing or scanning inaccuracies.
 For each projected grid intersection, it searches a small area in the actual image for the *true* intersection of printed lines, adjusting the point to match the visual data.
 This ensures that the lines targeted for removal are precisely the ones printed on the map.

+### Tile Sources

+The `topo_map_processor.tools.tile_sources` module provides classes for reading tiles from different sources.

+-   `DiskSource`: Reads tiles from a directory on the local disk.
+-   `PartitionedPMTilesSource`: Reads tiles from a set of partitioned PMTiles files.
+-   `DiskAndPartitionedPMTilesSource`: Reads tiles from both a local directory and a set of partitioned PMTiles files, useful for retiling.

 ### Command-Line Tools

 This project provides several command-line tools to work with topographic maps.
 These tools are dynamically loaded, and you can get the most up-to-date usage information by running the tool with the `--help` flag.